-The authors have prepared an updated Mineral Resource Estimate (MRE) for GoldMining Inc. (GoldMining) of the Whistler Project located in Alaska, U.S.A.
+The author has prepared an updated Mineral Resource Estimate (MRE) for GoldMining Inc. and U.S. GoldMining Inc. (U.S. GoldMining) of the Whistler Project located in Alaska, U.S.A.
 The Whistler Project resource estimate includes the Whistler, Raintree, and Island Mountain deposits.
+U.S. GoldMining is an indirect subsidiary of GoldMining Inc. and holds the rights to the Whistler gold-copper property located 150 km northwest of Anchorage, Alaska.
+U.S. GoldMining will be focused on the development and advancement of the Whistler Project.
+U.S. GoldMining does not have any operating revenues and does not expect to have any operating revenues in the near future.